0xpatatedouce/scriptcitrea/README.md

 ```
 Save and exit (Ctrl + X, then Y, then Enter)

+enable the service
 ```
 systemctl enable citrea.service
 ```

+start the service
 ```
 systemctl start citrea.service
 ```

 You can verify the status of the service
 ```
 systemctl status citrea.service
 ```

+with this command you can check the service logs
 ```
 journalctl -u citrea.service -f
 ```